angellips/angellips.github.io/submissions.md

 At the moment, all releases are digital only.

-* We may reach out to you at some point to do a physical release on an unconventional format (i.e., not on cassette, vinyl, CD, MiniDisc)
+* We may reach out to you at some point to do a physical release.

 * If you would like, you could give us eternal permission to do this on your behalf, if such a thing comes into existence.